The Types Of Video Analytics Software for CCTV

 Each application is designed to fulfil specific objectives and requirements.
 All in all, learning about the types of video surveillance analytics software is key for those in charge of security.

-Intrusion and Perimeter Analytics
+Intrusion Analytics Software

 Perimeter analytics is focused on early detection along boundary lines, sterile zones, and approach routes.
 The typical outputs are intrusion events, line crossing events, loitering events, and zone entry events, usually with metadata such as object type, confidence score, direction of travel, dwell time, and a snapshot or clip for verification.